-Kenyan President Uhuru Kenyatta wins second term
+Kenyan President Uhuru Kenyatta wins 2nd term

 Odinga, a 72-year-old former political prisoner who has campaigned for the presidency four times, is refusing to accept the results, claiming the vote was hacked.

-Speaking before the declaration, Musalia Mudavadi, co-principal of the opposition's National Super Alliance (NASA), said they would not be party to the announcement of Kenyatta as president, citing unresolved concerns about the veracity of the electoral process.
+Speaking before the declaration, Musalia Mudavadi, co-principal of NASA, said the organization would not be party to the announcement of Kenyatta as President, citing unresolved concerns about the veracity of the electoral process.

 "The issues we raised have not been adequately addressed," he said.
 "One can conclude that they (Kenya's Independent Electoral and Boundaries Commission) were not keen on taking our concerns seriously."